-The facility's mix process includes eight emulsified liquid asphalt storage tanks (EUACTANKS), seven vertical and one horizontal.
-The tanks are exempt from Rule 201 (Permit to Install) per rule 289(2)(b) provided the tanks are controlled by an appropriately designed and operated vapor condensation and recovery system or an equivalent control system.
+The facility's mix process includes eight emulsified liquid asphalt storage tanks (EU-ACTANKS), seven vertical and one horizontal.
+The tanks are exempt from Rule 201 (Permit to Install) per rule 289(2)(b) since the tanks are controlled by an appropriately designed and operated vapor condensation and recovery system.
 Each of the liquid asphalt tanks is equipped with a canister style condensation and recovery system.
-Special condition 3.1 of EU-ACTANKS references that emission unit EUHMAPLANT shall not operate unless the vapor condensation and recovery system for each liquid asphalt cement storage tank is installed and operating properly.
+There are no tanks onsite which store Tack, a sticky glue-like substance that is sprayed onto a surface before the placement of hot-mix asphalt (HMA) to aid in adhesion.

-There are no tanks which store Tack, a sticky glue-like substance that is sprayed onto a surface before the placement of hot-mix asphalt (HMA) to aid in adhesion.
-Also, there are five storage tanks (EUSILOS, four have a capacity of 200-tons each and one with a capacity of 250-tons) where the HMA is stored after production.
-The HMA mix is maintained at approximately 350 degrees F for ease of placement and compaction in-place.
+Also, there are five storage tanks (EU-SILOS, four have a capacity of 200-tons each and one with a capacity of 250-tons) where the HMA is stored after production.
+The HMA mix is maintained at approximately 310 - 350 degrees F for ease of placement and compaction inplace.
+Typical drum inlet temperatures are approximately 300 F and drum outlet temperatures are near 310 F. Exhaust gas from the dryer/mixer is directed to primary collectors consisting of a series of pulse-jet filter bags which is a cleaning system that removes particulate matter and dust from the surface of internal filter media with bursts of compressed air.

-The drum inlet temperature was 300 F and drum outlet temperature is 310 F at the time of inspection.
-Exhaust gas from the dryer/mixer is directed to a primary collector consisting of a series of pulse-jet filter bags.
-There are approximately 1,168 bags which are inspected regularly by the facility where dust and particulate matter from the aggregate mix are mixed back into the final product.
+There are 1,168 pulse-jet filter bags in the baghouse system that are inspected regularly.
+Dust and particulate matter from the aggregate mix are mixed back into the final product.
 The filter bags and their contents are disposed of in a landfill and a stack with an exhaust dimension of approximately 48 inches emits the emissions into the atmosphere.
 There were no visible emissions during the inspection.